 Recipes, Beef Recipes

-A beautiful spring salad of rare roasted topside of beef, with radicchio, wild garlic, hazelnuts, and parmesan.
+A beautiful spring salad of rare roasted topside of beef, with radicchio, wild garlic, hazelnuts and parmesan.
 This is a wonderful alternative to the usual Sunday roast centrepiece.

-At their best, they are seasonal and considered and all bound by a dressing that must carry the seasoning for the whole dish.
-Plus, you have an arsenal of ‘extras’ to play with — those choice little bits that add extra intrigue to the occasion.
-Nuts, cheeses, anchovies, capers, croutons…I could go on.
-This salad is simple and constructed with the intention of surrounding slices of rare roasted topside with lots of other ingredients that it wants to be eaten with.
+At their best, salads are seasonal and considered, all bound by a dressing that carries the seasoning for the whole dish.
+Plus, there’s an arsenal of extras to play with: those choice little bits that add intrigue to the occasion.
+Nuts, cheeses, anchovies, capers, croutons … I could go on.
+This salad is simple, constructed with the intention of surrounding slices of rare roasted topside with ingredients it wants to be eaten with.

 Serves 5-6